Chapter 1 - Protocol

 Location: Solarium Private Club – Room 409

-I accepted, but this time… slower.
+She accepted, but this time more slowly.
 More deliberate.
-The system flickered a thank-you and dropped a mental health ping into my calendar like it always did after a first feed assignment.
+The system flickered a thank-you and dropped a mental health ping into her calendar like it always did after a first feed assignment.
 Protocol.

 E. Duvarra wasn’t just a name.
 It was the name.
-The kind that curled around your spine and whispered stories your mother never would’ve dared read to you.
+The kind that curled around your spine and whispered stories your mother wouldn’t dare read aloud.

 Which meant the rumors were true.
 He was making a childer.

-My screen dimmed, leaving my reflection faintly visible again in the glass doors I was approaching.
+Her screen dimmed, leaving her reflection faint in the glass doors she approached.
 Eyes sharp.
 Posture perfect.
-A single bead of sweat had gathered at my temple—not from nerves.
-From knowing exactly what kind of energy I’d need to walk into Room 409 with.
+A bead of sweat at her temple—not from nerves.
+From knowing exactly what kind of energy she’d need to walk into Room 409 with.

-Most blood dolls would nap now, sip electrolyte teas, maybe meditate in a healing pod.
-But I never liked the coddling.
-My body ran better when I used it, not when I wrapped it in silk and whispered sweet nothings to my spleen.
+Most blood dolls would nap now.
+Sip electrolyte teas.
+Meditate in healing pods.
+Jaquelyn hated the coddling.
+Her body ran better when she used it, not when she wrapped it in silk and whispered sweet nothings to her spleen.

-My next stop was the gym.
-Forty minutes of resistance circuits, followed by hot yoga if the afternoon class hadn’t filled up.
-After that—a long, near-scalding shower and a few hours in real clothes.
-Probably that oversized graphic tee with the spell engine diagram on it and the fleece pants with the constellations on the leg.
+Her next stop was the gym.
+Forty minutes of resistance circuits.
+Maybe hot yoga if the class wasn’t full.
+Then a long, near-scalding shower and a few hours in real clothes.
+Probably that oversized graphic tee with the spell engine diagram on it and the fleece pants with constellations down the leg.

-By the time the sun dipped, I’d be clean, focused, and ready.
+By the time the sun dipped, she’d be clean, focused, and ready.

 Just heat, breath, and a perfect bite.